 - Goal 2 The Electrical and Computer Engineering Department will produce graduates who have mastered the essential engineering methodologies to be immediately productive in industry.

-- Outcome 2 Graduates will be able to perform in multidisciplinary teams.
+- Outcome 6: Graduates will have an ability to function on multidisciplinary teams.

-- Outcome 3 Graduates will be able to effectively prepare formal written documents.
+- Graduates will be able to effectively prepare formal written documents.

-- Outcome 4: Graduates will demonstrate effective formal oral communications.
+- Graduates will demonstrate effective formal oral communications.

-- Outcome 5: Graduates will demonstrate effective ethical decision-making.
+- Outcome 10: Graduates will demonstrate good project-management skills.